 The Intellectual Playfulness of Modern Surrealism

 Anderson’s design was an intellectual triumph that engaged directly with the core themes of the spring exhibition.
-By turning a three-dimensional body into a flat, two-dimensional painted board, the look questioned the very nature of clothing and representation in art history.
-It was a cool, brilliant statement that solidified Johnston’s status as a serious fashion muse to watch.
+It was an ultra cool, chic statement that solidified Johnston’s status as a serious fashion muse to watch.

 The Californian Monument: Venus Williams in Swarovski